Collett Park - 7th Street & Maple Avenue

 Because the park was located about two miles north of downtown Terre Haute, Josephus Collett provided funds to extend the street railroad to the park.

-In addition, Collett Park today features restrooms, a playground, a story walk, football and soccer fields, horseshoe pits and tennis courts.
-The most recent additions include a futsal court and corn hole boards.
+In addition, Collett Park today features restrooms, a playground, a story walk, football and soccer fields, horseshoe pits and tennis courts and cornhole boards.
+The tennis courts were completely redone in 2025 to provide a smooth enjoyable playing experience.
+These courts can also be used for pickleball as well.

 In 1981 Collett Park was recognized for its historical significance in entertainment and recreation and was placed on the National Register of Historic Places.
 In 2004 the neighborhood that developed around the park was placed on the register as the Collett Park Neighborhood Historic District for its significance in architecture, community planning and landscape architecture.

 Today the Collett Park Neighborhood Association is an active nonprofit organization devoted to the preservation and improvement of Collett Park and the surrounding neighborhood.
-The association works closely with local government agencies, businesses, institutions, and nearby local neighborhoods, such as 12 Points, to ensure that the park and its historic district remains a vibrant and vital part of the community.
-This group helped bring the futsal and corn hole features to the park.
+The association works closely with local government agencies, businesses, institutions, and nearby local neighborhoods, such as 12 Points, to ensure that the park and its historic district remain a vibrant and vital part of the community.

 Sources